 Steam will automatically enable transcoding when an upload session has more than 10 concurrent viewers.
 Transcoding is the process of taking the same video and making a smaller version of the video.
-For example, if your input video stream was 1080p, transcoding will likely create 720p, 480p and 360p resolution video stream.
+For example, if your input video stream was 1080p, transcoding will likely create 720p, 480p and 360p resolution video streams.
 The smaller video size will improve the overall experience for users with slower network connection.

 Frequently Asked Questions